infinum/android-handbook/Building quality apps/Unit tests.md

 ## Unit tests

 Unit tests are tests that are isolated, fast in execution and cheap to write.
 They run on a plain JVM and because of that it can't have any dependencies that are not available out of-the-box on the JVM.
 In order to achieve this we have to design our codebase in a way that allows us to neatly separate units that we want to test.
-Sometimes it is very hard to achieve this but luckily we have some tools in our arsenal that make our life easier, like junit and mockito.
+Sometimes it is very hard to achieve this but luckily we have some tools in our arsenal that make our life easier, like jUnit and Mockito.

 ## Anatomy of a unit test